mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 - In the `Schema Browser` view, a user opens the contextual menu for a view navigation item and selects the option `Open in Data Explorer`.
 This action will open `Data Explorer` and display the properties of the selected view.

 ## Base Table

+Views require a base table to be set so that the available columns and links can be listed for selection.

 ### User sets the base table for a new view